 Antique Pivot Doors of Palazzo Madama

-The modern technology of the System M was chosen by architect Diego Giachello to “move” the old glass doors of Palazzo Madama in Turin from the 15th century, which allowed access to the Scalone d’Onore and were designed by Filippo Juvara.
+The modern technology of System M was chosen by architect Diego Giachello to “move” the old glass doors of Palazzo Madama in Turin from the 15th century, which allowed access to the Scalone d’Onore and were designed by Filippo Juvara.

 Modern Pivot Door in Austalia’s House